Can You Negotiate a Rent Increase?

-Think about what you can really afford and come up with a specific rent amount that you can pay.
-When you are ready to negotiate, use that number and explain any circumstances related to it.
+When you are ready to approach the property manager to negotiate, use that number, and explain any circumstances related to it.
 Can’t work a second job because you are caring for aging relatives?
 Share that.

 Being honest with your landlord may make a difference in whether they are willing to negotiate.

 Will you give up your off-street parking space or a second space you don’t need?
-Maybe your landlord can rent that to someone else to make money.
+Maybe your landlord can rent it to someone else to make money.

-Try to think of other perks that you would give up that might save your landlord money or time and include those in the negotiation too!
-If your landlord agrees, you might consider giving up a one-year lease and signing an extended one.
-This will lock-in your new rent and prevent increases for the term of the contract.
+Or, try to think of other perks you would give up that might save your landlord money or time and include those in the negotiation too.

 Instead, take the time to respectfully ask for a reduction to an amount you think is reasonable to pay.
 If they say no, at least you know you tried.

-Make your case by writing a detailed letter to your landlord that explains the research you have done.
-Try to keep it brief and to the point.
-Tell them the exact rent you are willing to pay and what you are willing to do (or give up), to sign a new lease.
+Make your case by writing a detailed letter to your landlord explaining the research you've done.
+Keep it brief and to the point.
+Tell them the exact rent you're willing to pay and what you'll do (or give up), to sign a new lease.

-Now that you’ve thought more deeply about your rent increase and you’ve taken action to research other options and negotiate with your landlord, you can decide where to live.
+Now that you’ve thought more deeply about your rent increase and you’ve taken action to research other options in your rental market and negotiate with your landlord, you can decide where to live.

 It may not matter to this landlord, but the “ideal” tenant sometimes ends up with a long-term lease at below-market rates.
 They also get excellent references from their landlords when the time comes to move.